DATA-490/2024-juan-cortes/README.md

 # Type of project

-This project is a web application developed using Shiny.
+This project is a web application developed using Shiny, an R package for building interactive web applications, enabling dynamic data presentation and user interaction.

 # Purpose (including intended audience)